fanquake/CoreRPC/README.md

 ⚠️ Warning - This repository is not yet ready for use in production. ⚠️

-The plan is an initial release in line with the Bitcoin Core [0.18.0 release](https://bitcoincore.org/en/lifecycle/#schedule).
+The plan is an initial release in line with a future Bitcoin Core [release](https://bitcoincore.org/en/lifecycle/#schedule).

 Build:
 ```bash